csc301-2023-winter/6-John-T/deliverable-1/documents/planning.md

    * You must have a regular meeting schedule established for the rest of the term.   -->

 ### Team Meeting Description
 As discussed in the first team meeting (please see the minutes from 1/20), we will hold a recurring weekly online meeting on Saturdays, from 3-4PM online.
 This meeting will take place over Discord (see Q10) or Zoom should we want better screen sharing capabilities.
-Each meeting will begin with a standup where members will list what they have done since the last meeting, in addition to their workload moving forward and bring up any important notes/findings to their team.
+Each meeting will begin with a stand-up where members will list what they have done since the last meeting, in addition to their workload moving forward and bring up any important notes/findings to their team.

 As we have our joint product managers in Michael and Michele split up among the backend and frontend teams, they will also be able to judge the workload of the teammates they work more closely with.
 Additionally, we will organize coding sessions/reviews on a weekly/bi-weekly basis amongst both Frontend and Backend teams that the respective co-representative will organize once coding begins.